iversonianGremling/quickCommand/README.md

+Optional (recommended) dependencies:
+-dmenu + zsh or fzf

-Quick command is a series of small scripts (and a zsh widget) designed to improve efficiency when dealing with repetitive tasks
+Quick command is a series of small scripts (and an optional zsh widget) designed to improve efficiency when dealing with repetitive tasks, it can also work from the terminal via fzf, so basically

 It provides a workflow that allows you to add recently used commands from history to a stack that can later be used with a few keystrokes